FIFA World Cup 2026 Fan Zones — What to Expect at Every Host City

 New York / New Jersey

-→ New York / New Jersey city guide
+→ New York match day guide | → New York city guide

 Los Angeles